Unsupervised Behaviour Discovery with Quality-Diversity Optimisation: Results

 \subsubsection{Ability to Learn Novel Behaviours with respect to Additional Features}

-AURORA not only learns a meaningful BD structure, but is also capable of improving the container diversity with respect to more features than the hand-coded BD.
-This reflects the fact that AURORA learns its BDs based on full sensory data, which contain more information than standard hand-coded BDs.
-In this section, we evaluate this extensive diversity on the hexapod and air-hockey tasks.
+In this section, we intend to show that AURORA not only learns a meaningful BD structure, but is also capable of improving the container diversity with respect to more features than the hand-coded BD.
+We study this extensive diversity on the hexapod and air-hockey tasks.
 In those two tasks, the sensory data contains strictly more information related to the agent than the hand-coded BD.

 For the hexapod task, we evaluate the diversity of final orientations of the hexapod robot.
 In particular, we assess the diversity of final pitch and roll Euler angles of the hexapod (see illustration in Fig.~\ref{fig:hexapod_diversity}).
 We do not consider the yaw angles as the fitness function encourages solutions to reach a target angle.
 For the analysis, we discretize the pitch/roll angles space into a $16\times 16$ grid; and we define the orientation coverage as the percentage of grid cells filled.
 We compare AURORA-CSC-uniform with various latent space dimensionalities, to its equivalent hand-coded variant HC-CSC-uniform.
 Among those variants, our results show that AURORA achieves the widest orientation coverage when the dimensionality of the unsupervised BD space exceeds two (Fig.~\ref{fig:hexapod_diversity}, $p < 2\times 10^{-3}$).
 For instance, some replications of AURORA find how to make the hexapod roll over on its back.